Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, memory care in Oxford and New Jersey as a whole is positioned in the mid-to-high range of senior living options due to the need for specialized services for residents with memory loss.

 Warren Haven Rehab And Nursing Center excels at providing dementia care services in Warren county, New Jersey.
-It can accommodate no more than 180 elderly residents.
-Warren Haven Rehab And Nursing Center offers luxury amenities that include programs for family members, anytime toileting help and access to physical and speech therapy to any older adults with dementia who reside in Oxford, NJ and nearby areas.
-Warren Haven Rehab And Nursing Center is situated at 350 Oxford Road, 07863 zip code and may allow Medicaid and Medicare to cover some costs associated with its care.
+It can accommodate a maximum of 180 senior citizens.
+Warren Haven Rehab And Nursing Center provides luxurious amenities that include individual care plans, dementia-trained nurses on staff and dining assistance during meals to any older adults with dementia who reside in Oxford, NJ and nearby areas.
+Warren Haven Rehab And Nursing Center is situated at 350 Oxford Road, 07863 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.

 When exploring options for paying for memory care in Oxford, New Jersey, many families ask whether Medicare will cover these costs.
 Unfortunately, Medicare does not cover long-term memory care, as it is considered custodial care rather than medical care.
 However, Medicare may cover certain medical services that residents of memory care facilities in Oxford, New Jersey, might need, such as doctor visits, hospital stays, and prescriptions.
 It's important to understand the limitations of Medicare and look into alternative funding sources tailored to the needs of your loved one.